 Implementation and evaluation plans should be developed.
 Ongoing evaluation should be undertaken throughout the design and implementation process, as well as following implementation to ensure that the services offered are relevant and responsive to the needs of clients.
 This evaluation will also be important for measuring community impacts.
 The implementation and evaluation plans should be developed by the agency that will operate the SCS, with input from other stakeholders (e.g., service providers, people who use drugs), and be led by a group with expertise in conducting mixed-methods research with people who use drugs.
 We recommend that evaluations primarily measure client-centered outcomes.
-For example, it will be important to capture factors such as ease of access, operational facilitators/barriers of use, and whether programs are meeting clients' needs, in addition to neighborhood-level impacts.
-Focusing evaluations on health and social factors related to people who use the site will be imperative to allow for program modifications.
+For example, it will be important to capture data on factors such as ease of access, operational facilitators/barriers of use, and whether programs are meeting clients' needs, in addition to neighborhood-level impacts.
+Focusing evaluations on health and social factors related to people who use the site will be imperative to allow for program modifications to better meet the needs of those individuals.